simojenki/bonob/README.md

 # bonob

 A sonos SMAPI implementation to allow registering sources of music with sonos.

 Currently only a single integration allowing Navidrome to be registered with sonos.
 In theory as Navidrome implements the subsonic API, it *may* work with other subsonic api clones.

 ![Build](https://github.com/simojenki/bonob/workflows/Build/badge.svg)

 ## Features
 - Integrates with Navidrome
-- Browse by Artist, Albums, Genres, Random
+- Browse by Artist, Albums, Genres, Random Albums, Starred Albums, Recently Added Albums, Recently Played Albums, Most Played Albums
 - Artist Art
 - Album Art
 - View Related Artists via Artist -> '...' -> Menu -> Related Arists